pcfreak30/skyd/doc/api/index.html.md

 content.
 We define media type is the top-level type, as is outlined in https://tools.ietf.org/html/rfc6838.

-**NOTE:** the value returned by this reponse header is subject to change and should not be relied upon as we will **not maintain backwards compatibility** for this field.
+**NOTE:** the value returned by this response header is subject to change and should not be relied upon as we will **not maintain backwards compatibility** for this field.